SuperTuxii/WolfBugs/README.md

 ### Fixes the Minecraft KillCredit System:

-The killer is now the one, who did the last hit.
+The killer is now the one who did the last hit.
 This also applies to none entity damage death causes.
-If there are no combat tracker entries, because the entity is not in combat, there is no killer.
+If there are no combat tracker entries because the entity is not in combat, there is no killer.

 ### Adds a new Command `/combattracker`: